 On a related note, you don’t have to give away free trust with forgiveness.

 Also, everyone’s story and situation is different, so take advice with a great deal of salt.
-There aren’t “5 easy steps to healing” when someone hurts you, because there are too many nuances.
+There aren’t “five easy steps to healing” when someone hurts you because there are too many nuances.
 What is universal is that we should all try to be experts in the practice of forgiveness.

 In childhood, our teachers and parents force an offender into our space and arrange an exchange of ‘I’m sorry’ and ‘I forgive you,’ but as we experience adulthood, we often find such arrangements are scarce.